Fabrisus/Java-LibreOffice-Programming/README.md

-# fivedots
+# Java LibreOffice Programming (JLOP)
-Since the Original website is down, I uploaded here the Original files from https://fivedots.coe.psu.ac.th/~ad/jlop/
+Since the original website is no longer available, I have uploaded the original files from https://fivedots.coe.psu.ac.th/~ad/jlop/ here.

-only wildlife.wmv is missing.
+Only wildlife.wmv is missing

 ***ORIGNAL OWNER***
 Dr. Andrew Davison